isabellaPhung/UCSC-CSE123-S25/doc/common/demo_procedure.md

 - Double edit
   1. In the web interface, create the same task from the first step.
   2. Manually refresh on the device.
-  3. On the device, mark the task as complete.
+  3. In the web interface, mark the task as deleted.
-  4. In the web interface, mark the task as deleted.
+  4. On the device, mark the task as complete.
+  5. Let the device send the new completion status.
-  5. Show on the web interface (or S3 bucket) that the task has been deleted.
+  6. Show on the web interface that the task has been deleted.

 ### Part 3: Setup procedure {-}

 Describe the procedure of setting up a new device after purchase.

-1. Once the user has received the device, they will find an instruction booklet enclosed together with the product.
+1. The user receives the device, with an instruction slip packaged together with the product.
+2. The user navigates to the website, and creates an account.
+  - Username:
+  - Password:
+3. Once logged in, the user is presented with the device setup page.
+The user then enters their device's ID, found on the device itself, into the menu.
+  - Device ID:
+4. The device should be mapped to that user, and will be intractable once selected in the menu.
+5. The user can now enter the main menu of the linked device.
+This pulls from the data in the cloud storage of that ID.
-2. Once powered on for the first time, the device will look for configuration data in it's storage.
-If not found, the device enters setup mode and acts as https server.
+6. The user powers on the device, which looks for network configuration data in its storage.
+If not found, it enters access point mode and creates a https server.
-3. Login to the web interface, and click on the add device menu option.
-This will give the user an api key to give to the device.
-4. With a companion app or a web browser, access the device's web page and enter the api key.
-5. The device will attempt to connect to the cloud endpoint using the api key.
-Once the device has successfully received an updated tasks list, the device will enter normal operation.
+7. The user can connect to the device, and enter their wifi credentials.
+8. The device attempts a connection, if successful, will continue operations as normal.

 ### Part 4: Broken Product replacement {-}